klikknpro/router-cc-exam/README.md

 ## Theme of the project

 The base idea of this project is coming from personal experience.
 Every time I'm planning to go out for a bicycle training session (or back when I was doing food delivery) I curiously scan the sky, analyze weather forecasts and try to figure out how to best prepare.
 Especially if conditions look uncertain.
-Nobody wants to get caught by rain, heavy wind, or choking humidity and has nothing in their pockets to ease your situation.
-It would be very useful to foresee all the possible weather changes on your exact route planned for the day.
+Nobody wants to get caught in the rain, heavy wind, or choking humidity and has nothing in their pockets to ease the situation.
+It would be very useful to precisely foresee all the possible weather changes on your exact route planned for the day.

 ## Features of version 1.0.0